1968 Canadian Grand Prix: Entry

 A total of 22 cars were entered for this event, the first of three races in the Americas.

 Dan Gurney was present in a third Bruce McLaren Motor Racing prepared McLaren M7A, although entered by his Anglo American Racers team, having given up on his Eagle-Weslake project.
 Despite this, there was an Eagle T1F in Quebec, in the hands of local Formula A/5000 driver, Al Pease.
 Another local driver from this series, Bill Brack, appeared in Team Lotus's third car.
 Meanwhile, BRM ran only one car for Pedro Rodríguez.
 Matra Sports expanded their operation to two cars, with Henri Pescarolo joining Jean-Pierre Beltoise, while Johnny Servoz-Gavin drove a second car prepared by Matra International, following his second place at the previous race in Italy.
 Alongside Jackie Stewart, this made four Matras in the field.

 Qualifying

-With his Repco engine finally beginning to work, Jochen Rindt secured pole position for the Brabham Racing Organisation in their Brabham-Repco BT26, with an average speed of 101.711 mph.
+With his Repco-Brabham V8 engine finally beginning to work, Jochen Rindt secured pole position for the Brabham Racing Organisation in their Brabham-Repco BT26, with an average speed of 101.711 mph.
 He was joined on the front row by Chris Amon's Ferrari 312 and Jo Siffert in Rob Walker's Lotus 49B.
 The fastest McLaren was that of Dan Gurney, qualifying on the second row, alongside the works Lotus of Graham Hill, while the third row featured both of the Bruce McLaren Motor Racing entered McLaren M7As of Denny Hulme and Bruce McLaren, sandwiching the sole Honda RA301 of John Surtees.

 During qualifying, Jacky Ickx's hopes of winning the World title ended when he crashed his Ferrari 312, after the throttle stuck open.
 As a result, Ickx suffered a broken leg.